ConnorY97/ConnorYoung/_posts/2023-06-12-GitHub-Actions.markdown

 The build aspect is very clear, however testing the builds is a bit more vague.
 I have not successfully implemented the [activation step](https://github.com/marketplace/actions/unity-activate).
 As my license is now working consistently, I do not think I will have to implement this step.

+This was also the first time I have used the `actions/download-artifact@v3`, which can download artifacts created and uploaded with the `game-ci/unity-builder@v4` and `actions/upload-artifact` actions.
+I have never really thought about the file structure of the `ubuntu` virtual machines used in these actions.
+But obviously whenever you spin up a new one it will not have any of the files or artifacts created by its predecessors.
+I an now able to retrieve what I have spent so long building and do something with it!